lilahagen/essays/OTHELLO.md

   *Her salt tears fell from her, and softened the </br>
   stones—* </br>

- *<p style="color:olive; background-color:beige">* This is a song that Desdemona's maid, Barbary, sang while dying after her lover left her -- an example of doomed love.
+*<p style="color:seagreen; background-color:honeydew">* This is a song that Desdemona's maid, Barbary, sang while dying after her lover left her -- an example of doomed love.
 In this way, Barbary is a **parallel character** for Desdemona, who is seeming to foreshadow her own fate...

  Lay by these. </br>
 *Sing willow, willow, willow.*  </p>